 - Prospective international buyers must submit an application along with a consideration fee.

 - The cost of a License to Acquire varies depending on the type of property you wish to purchase.
-Fees are set at the following rates but subject to increase in 2014:
+Fees are set at the following rates:

 - 6% of the purchase price of a condominium;